IIIF/api/source/presentation/4.0/model.md

 ### quality
 {: #quality}

-The value of the quality parameter in the IIIF Image API URL structure, as recorded in an Image API Selector.
+The quality parameter in the IIIF Image API URL structure, as recorded in an Image API Selector.

+The value of `quality` _MUST_ be a string, drawn from the list of acceptable qualities for the Image API.

 * The IIIF Image API Selector _MAY_ have the `quality` property with exactly one value.<br/>
   Clients _MUST_ process the `quality` property on a IIIF Image API Selector.